Bayesian Methods for the Investigation of Temperature-Dependence in Conductivity: Introduction

 \section{Introduction}

 Transport coefficients, such as the self-diffusion coefficient $D^*$ and ionic conductivity $\sigma$, are critical parameters for characterising the performance of technologies such as batteries, fuel cells, and memristors.
-These coefficients can be measured experimentally, for example, using impedance spectroscopy~\cite{Ohno2020} or quasi-elastic neutron scattering~\cite{Shah2021, Kumar2022}, or computationally from molecular dynamics or kinetic Monte Carlo simulations~\cite{Eames2015, Forrester2022, Krenzer2023, Usler2023}.

-Transport coefficients are typically temperature dependent, with this temperature dependence commonly described by fitting empirical models to the measured data.
-Fitting offers a variety of benefits over presenting raw data alone.
-These benefits may be qualitative, such as the interpolation of a smooth, fitted curve to reveal trends obscured in raw data, or quantitative, such as allowing the transport coefficient to be predicted outside the measured regime, or providing fitted parameters (e.g., activation energies) that can be used to compare different materials.
-Fitted parameters may also connect to microscopic models of transport---for example, in solid ion-conductors, the activation energy is often interpreted as an approximation of the microscopic energy barrier for ion hopping~\cite{Canepa2022, Wang2021}.
+These coefficients are typically temperature dependent, with this temperature dependence commonly described by fitting empirical models to the measured data.
+Fitted models offer several benefits over raw data alone: they allow interpolation to reveal trends that otherwise would be obscured by noise, extrapolation of transport coefficients to outside the measured regime, and extraction of parameters, such as activation energies, that can be used to compare different materials or to explain microscopic dynamics~\cite{Canepa2022, Wang2021}.

-The most widely used empirical model for describing the temperature dependence of transport coefficients is the Arrhenius model.
-For diffusion, this takes the form
+The most widely used empirical model for describing the temperature dependence of transport coefficients is the Arrhenius equation.
+For diffusion coefficients, this takes the form

 where $\Ea$ is the activation energy and $A$ is the pre-exponential factor.
-For conductivity, the relationship between $\sigma$ and $\D$ includes a $T^{-1}$ term (from the Nernst-Einstein equation), so the convention is to plot $\sigma T$ rather than $\sigma$, giving
+For conductivity, the equivalent expression is\footnote{The Nernst-Einstein relation between $\sigma$ and $\D$ introduces a $T^{-1}$ factor, so the Arrhenius form applies to $\sigma T$ rather than $\sigma$.}

-Both equations can be linearised by taking logarithms, and it is common to plot the natural logarithm of $D^*$ or $\sigma T$ against inverse temperature, with this representation known as an ``Arrhenius plot''.
-Data that approximate a straight line on an Arrhenius plot are said to exhibit ``Arrhenius behaviour''.\
+Both equations can be linearised by taking logarithms, and it is common to plot the natural logarithm of $D^*$ or $\sigma T$ against inverse temperature: this representation is known as an ``Arrhenius plot'', and data that approximate a straight line are said to exhibit Arrhenius behaviour.